akauppi/GroundLevel-firebase-es/first/README.md

    - it has "Blaze" plan with these enabled:
       - [x] Cloud Firestore
       - [x] Cloud Functions
+      - [x] Realtime Database
       - [x] Hosting
-  - it has an "application" created (needed for authentication)
+  - it has an "application" created (for authentication)
-- Have Docker running

 ## Manual deployment